pachyderm/pachyderm/README_Development.md

 - Include any additional details required to be able to see and run the changeset.
 E.g. Any preliminary setup steps, necessary configurations, or helpful tips.
 - Include any details about changes external to the PR.
 E.g. A link to changes in CI, an example of a bot in action, or a link to a cloud console.

-### Pulumi Preview
-Whenever you create or update a PR, a GitHub Action runs that generates a docker image based on the code in the branch.
-It will be deployed by [Pulumi](https://www.pulumi.com/) and accessible from the PR comment using `admin` and `password` credentials.

 <br/>

 ## Working with GraphQL